pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

     optimized_model(*example_inputs)

-Put all these code together, we will have the `toy example code <https://gist.github.com/leslie-fang-intel/3f1652ef8296ce916717e938d887e86a>`_.
+Put all these codes together, we will have the `toy example code <https://gist.github.com/leslie-fang-intel/3f1652ef8296ce916717e938d887e86a>`_.
-Please note that, since the Inductor `freeze` feature does not default turn on yet, please running your example code with `TORCHINDUCTOR_FREEZING=1`.
+Please note that since the Inductor `freeze` feature does not default turn on yet, run your example code with `TORCHINDUCTOR_FREEZING=1`.
 For example:

 ::